David-F-G-Flores/3-Flanking-Sequence-R-/README.md

 # Flanking-Sequence-R-
-To extract flanking sequence from biomaRt using rsID
+To extract 50bp flanking sequence from biomaRt using rsID.

 ```R
 Flanks <- list()